django/django/docs/concepts.rst

 can; the expiry code is there to catch cases where the disconnect message doesn't make it for some reason.

-Groups are generally only useful for response channels (ones starting with the character ``!``), as these are unique-per-client, but can be used for normal channels as well if you wish.
+Groups are generally only useful for response channels (ones containing the character ``!``), as these are unique-per-client, but can be used for normal channels as well if you wish.